FTC: Affiliate Disclosure Links may pay commission

 There would also need to be an entirely new screen and a new solar panel around the screen edge if Garmin adopts the same approach to the siting of the solar panels as on the Fenix.

-Latest Gen of Sony GNSS Chip – 30%
+Next Gen of Airoha GNSS Chip – 90%

-I don’t understand why I can’t already buy a coffee and cake with my Garmin Edge.
+I don’t understand why I can’t already buy a coffee and cake by using my Garmin Edge for contactless payments.
 Maybe Garmin assumes we all carry smartphones when we cycle (I don’t) and so we could use Apple/Google Pay instead.

 That’s hardware.
 If you have any other hardware suggestions please add them, below.
 An integrated camera is very unlikely to be added.